-Carol-Ann Bohrn is an independent contemporary dance artist based in Winnipeg, Manitoba, Canada.
+Carol-Ann Bohrn is an independent contemporary dance artist based on Treaty One Territory, (Winnipeg, Manitoba, Canada).

 Carol-Ann Bohrn has interpreted and performed dance works with Winnipeg’s Contemporary Dancers, Gearshifting Performance Works, Pablo Bronstein (facilitated by Rosalie Walfrid), Ming Hon, Johanna Riley, Odette Heyn, The Lime Project (Nina Patel, director) and the White Birch Ballet (Darlene Williams, director).

 Previously, under the direction of Jolene Bailie at Gearshifting Performance Works Carol-Ann danced in 47 performances, performing works by Bailie, Rachel Browne and Marie-Josée Chartier, including originating roles in new works.
 With Gearshifting, Carol-Ann toured to Toronto (dance made in canada / fait au canada), Vancouver (Dancing on the Edge Festival), Regina (New Dance Horizons Stream of Dance Festival) and Russell, Manitoba!